Yoannoay/Library/README.md

 Above is a ERD to demonstrate the table relationships.

 I used two one to many relationships to link all data together from a common branch, in this case the author.

+All tables have full CRUD functionality.